theIDinside/cxgledit/README.md

 for a file with 500 lines and 30 character per line average.

 ![First render](initial.PNG)
+### Features on display:
+- Split editor windows
+- Command input & auto completion (the grayed out part is what it can auto-complete to).
+If the user hits tab, it fills out, if the user hits key up/down it will cycle through the alternatives.
+This command bar, should probably be in a separate panel instead, so that the entire list could be shown and cycled through

+Syntax highlighting is just hacked to gether for now, and it obviously isn't working with string literals.
+Shouldn't be that hard to fix though, so I've put that on hold for now, dealing with the more interesting stuff.

 ## Dependencies
 Project has a few dependencies on 3rd party libraries.
 Most of which I've made it so CMake automatically handles